 This summary provides a brief overview of information contained elsewhere in this prospectus.
 This summary does not contain all of the information that you should consider before investing in our common units.
-You should read the entire prospectus carefully, including the historical financial statements and the notes to those financial statements included in this prospectus.
+You should read the entire prospectus carefully, including the historical and pro forma financial statements and the notes to those financial statements included in this prospectus.
+Unless indicated otherwise, the information presented in this prospectus assumes an initial public offering price of \$ per common unit and that the underwriters' option to purchase additional common units is not exercised.
 You should read "Risk Factors" for more information about important risks that you should consider carefully before buying our common units.
-We include a glossary of some of the terms used in this prospectus as Appendix A.
+We include a glossary of some of the terms used in this prospectus as Appendix B.